ghbrown/minila/README.md

 "mini linear algebra"

-A light weight and standalone Fortran implementation of common linear algebraic operations for dense matrices and vectors.
+A lightweight and standalone Fortran implementation of common linear algebraic operations for dense matrices and vectors.

 ---